 The Daylight Saving Time Debate

-Since the introduction of modern Daylight Saving Time (also referred to as Daylight Savings Time) in the early 20th century, many countries have been adjusting the clock one hour ahead in spring and winding it back by one hour during fall.
+Daylight Saving Time or DST is also referred to as Daylight Savings Time.
+Since the introduction of modern DST in the early 20th century, many countries have been adjusting the clock one hour ahead in spring and winding it back by one hour during fall.